Research Scholar and Professor: Category Details

 The Research Scholar and Professor Categories

-The J-1 Exchange Visitor visa was created to accommodate several different types of visits to the U.S. Ohio University has permission to issue visa paperwork for a number of different categories.
+The J-1 Exchange Visitor non-immigrant visa was created for individuals approved to participate in exchange programs in the United States.
+Ohio University has permission to issue visa paperwork for a number of exchange visitor categories.
 The Research Scholar and Professor categories are generally used for long-term visits to the university for the purposes of academic exchange and collaboration.

 The following are some of the details of these categories.

 - The visitor must be invited by a host department

 - The visitor may be paid by the university, or may bring funding from other sources